tomohisa/dcb-events.github.io/docs/index.md

 The DCB capable Event Store ensures that no event *matching the same query* was appended in the meantime.

-This can be compared with the "expected revision" of "classic" Event Stores – but DCB does not use revisions or event streams.
+This can be compared with the "expected revision" of traditional Event Stores – but DCB does not use revisions or event streams.

 ## Getting started